Multivariate second order Poincar\'e inequalities for Poisson functionals: Introduction and main results

-As a fourth example we mention the intrinsic volumes of Boolean models, a prominent problem from stochastic geometry.
-Here, our main results lead to the convergence rate $\Vol(W)^{-1/2}$, where $\Vol(W)$ is the volume of the compact convex observation window $W$, if one compares the vector of intrinsic volumes of the Boolean model in $W$ with a centered Gaussian random vector having exactly the same covariance matrix and if one increases the inradius of $W$; see Subsection \ref{subsec:BM}.
+A fourth example concerns the intrinsic volumes of Boolean models, a prominent problem from stochastic geometry.
+Let $V_d(W)$ be the volume of the compact convex observation window $W\subset\mathbb{R}^d$.
+If one compares the vector of intrinsic volumes of the Boolean model in $W$ with a centered Gaussian random vector having exactly the same covariance matrix and if one increases the inradius of $W$, then our main results lead to the rate of normal convergence $V_d(W)^{-1/2}$; see Subsection \ref{subsec:BM}.

-In the last three examples the rates of convergence $s^{-1/2}$ and $\Vol(W)^{-1/2}$, respectively, are comparable to $n^{-1/2}$ in the uni- and multivariate central limit theorems for the i.i.d.\ case and, thus, presumably optimal.
+In the last three examples the rates of convergence $s^{-1/2}$ and $V_d(W)^{-1/2}$, respectively, are comparable to $n^{-1/2}$ in the uni- and multivariate central limit theorems for the i.i.d.\ case and, thus, presumably optimal.

-Among these examples, we will consider the first order Wiener-It\^o integrals generalizing the situation of Corollary \ref{cor:AnalogCLT} and the intrinsic volumes of Boolean models in more detail in Subsections \ref{subsec:I1} and \ref{subsec:BM}, while Corollary \ref{coro:BoundedDifferenceOperator} is a consequence of a theorem derived in Subsection \ref{subsec:Marks}.
+Among these examples, we will consider the first order Poisson integrals generalizing the situation of Corollary \ref{cor:AnalogCLT} and the intrinsic volumes of Boolean models in more detail in Subsections \ref{subsec:I1} and \ref{subsec:BM}, while Corollary \ref{coro:BoundedDifferenceOperator} is a consequence of a theorem derived in Subsection \ref{subsec:Marks}.